Free Museum Admission for Hartford Residents

 I do not live in the city of Hartford.
 How can I receive free admission?

-There are many opportunities for everyone to receive free or discounted admission to the Wadsworth Atheneum!
-Click here to learn more about these opportunities.
+There are many opportunities for everyone to receive free or discounted admission to the Wadsworth.
+Click here to learn more.
 Some of them are:

 - Museum members and youth under 18 years of age are free year-round